ravnee/Queues/README.md

 ## Proxy setup

-1. For this task, I have created one more instance of server running at port 3001, other than the main.js running at 3000.
+1. For this task, I have created one more instance of server running at port 3001 (newServer.js), other than the main.js running at 3000.
-2. In proxy server, I have added the avaiable servers in a list.
+2. In proxy server, I have added the avaiable servers in a list called servers.
-3. Using redis rpoplpush, I am taking the alternate avaiable servers and sending the requests to that.
+3. Using redis rpoplpush, moved the servers in the list.
+4. It gives me alternate avaiable servers and then I am sending requests to that.

 ###
 Code block to add servers to the queue 'servers'.
 I have checked that if the queue already contains servers, then don't add them again.